 As of the 11th of February 2016 the infamous proceedings between Dallas Buyers Club LLC (DBC) and iiNet (as well as five other Australian Internet Service Providers) came to an end, when DBC failed to lodge an appeal to the December iteration of Justice Perram’s judgment.
 The first decision of the Federal Court on this

-This month, the Australian Attorney-General’s Department officially released its Online Copyright Infringement Discussion Paper, seeking comments from the public on how best to develop a legal framework to reduce online copyright infringement in Australia.
-Online piracy is a serious concern worldwide, and when it comes to illegal downloading, Australians are among the world’s worst
+The Australian Attorney-General’s Department officially released its Online Copyright Infringement Discussion Paper, seeking comments from the public on how best to develop a legal framework to reduce online copyright infringement in Australia.
+Online piracy is a serious concern worldwide, and when it comes to illegal downloading, Australians are among the world’s worst offenders.
+Communications Minister

 Managing the Image Rights for Young Athletes Just as children are educated at school to manage their social media interactions, young athletes should be conscious of the way they use social media.
 There are certainly benefits to using social media as we have discussed in a previous post, but precaution should also be taken.
 From